luizpauloprado/GHFollowers/README.md

 ### Enum vs. Structures
 In Swift, both structs and enums are value types, but they serve different purposes.
 Structs are used to group related data and functionality, while enums are used to define a set of related values.
 Structs are copied when passed around, making them suitable for representing simple data structures.
 Enums, on the other hand, are used to represent a fixed set of related values, ensuring type safety and preventing unexpected values.

+### Completion closure vs. Async Await
+Downsides that are solved by using async instead:
+You have to call the completion closure in each possible method exit.
+Not doing so will possibly result in an app endlessly waiting for a result.
+Closures are more complicated to read.
+Reasoning about the order of execution is not as easy as it is with structured concurrency.
+Retain cycles need to be avoided using weak references.
+Implementors need to switch over the result to get the outcome.
+Try-catch statements cannot be used at the implementation level.

 ## To do
 - Add tests
 - Create a new screen from scratch